forxer/gravatar/README.md

 If you want to retrieve multiples Gravatar images/profiles URL you can also use the main Gravatar class with `Gravatar::images()` and `Gravatar::profiles()` methods.

-Note the presence of the "s" character at the end of method names.
+Note the presence of the "s" character at the end of methods names.

 ```php
 <?php